BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Banner of Arwen Evenstar** `PASSIVE`

-- **Banner of Arwen Evenstar** `PASSIVE` - This is a banner with a range of 6" rather than 3", and Halbarad never suffers the -1 penalty to his Duel Rolls for carrying a banner.
+This is a banner with a range of 6" rather than 3", and Halbarad never suffers the -1 penalty to his Duel Rolls for carrying a banner.
 Additionally, friendly models within 6" and Line of Sight of the Banner of Arwen Evenstar automatically pass any Courage Tests they are required to take.

 </div>